younrx/CTF_Irek1/README.md

 It beahavior is quite simple, it verifies that the length of the given data is 15 or 10, and if not it prints an error message.
 If this first step is passed, it checks if the input data correspond to pre-defined values (`DAT_001050dX`) and if so, it toggles the flag `verify_cmd_locked` to `0` before printing the message `Cmd unlock`.

+> :warning: **Mistake**
+>
-As it performs 8 checks, we can assume that it expect an input data constructed as follows:
+> As it performs 8 checks, I first assumed that it expect an input data constructed as follows:
-- `unlock` command (6 characters)
+> - `unlock` command (6 characters)
-- separation element, can be a space (1 character)
+> - separation element, can be a space (1 character)
-- PIN with 6 characters
+> - PIN with 6 characters
-- final characters `0xd` and `0xa` (2 characters)
+> - final characters `0xd` and `0xa` (2 characters)
+>
+> But the characters `0xd` and `0xa` were only due to telnet, that sends the command to the server when I typed `return`.
+> By using a python script, I can construct myself the structure of the command, and send a 8-long PIN (wich is more likely what the server expects)

-Thus, the input `unlockXX` seems to not be the expected input (because it cannot perform 8 chekcs on an only 4-length input (2 data characters + 2 final characters))
+Anyway, the input `unlockXX` seems to not be the expected input.

-> Remark: Is accepting this short-version command `unlockXX` an unexpected behavior ?
-Or is it a feature that we should exploit ?

 Here are the pre-defined values given by Ghidra:
 ```